Volodymyr Yakubovskyy and Tatiana Iurkovska have contributed to the Ukraine chapter of the first edition of Getting The Deal Through: Public M&A.

 As regards purchase of shareholding in other financial institutions, the respective period is one month (the competent authority is the Financial Markets Commission).

-Are companies in specific industries subject to additional regulations and statutes?
+17 Sector-specific rules Are companies in specific industries subject to additional regulations and statutes?

 There are specific industries where only Ukrainian state enterprises can operate.
 Those include railways, security services to strategic stateowned objects, forensic activities and the manufacture and launching of spacecraft.